Hess Midstream LP research snapshot

 Business essence

 Hess Midstream owns and operates gathering, processing, storage, terminaling, export, and water assets that serve the Bakken and Three Forks.
-Customers pay for access and throughput, while Chevron contracts and minimum volume commitments provide a base level of demand.
-In 2025, gathering revenue was about $870.6 million, processing and storage was $620.0 million, and terminaling and export was $130.7 million.
+Customers pay for access and throughput, while Chevron contracts and minimum volume commitments provide a base level of demand through 2028.
+In FY2025, gathering revenue was about $870.6 million, processing and storage was $620.0 million, and terminaling and export was $130.7 million.

 Moat and its limits

 The asset network, permits, interconnections, operating history, and long-term contracts are difficult to reproduce quickly.
-Tariffs are designed to escalate with inflation and Chevron agreements were extended through 2033 for several services.
-The moat is narrower than the headline yield suggests because 97% of 2025 revenue was tied to Chevron fee-based agreements.
+Tariffs are designed to escalate with inflation, terminaling and water agreements are cost-of-service through 2033, and roughly 85% of revenue is fixed fee.
+The moat is narrower than the headline yield suggests because the sponsor-customer relationship still drives most volumes.

 Munger risk inversion